 You have the right to file an appeal if you are assessed additional tax or denied a refund involving income, sales and use, admissions and amusement, motor carrier, motor fuel, alcoholic beverage and tobacco taxes or the tire recycling fee.
 Your appeal rights also apply to unclaimed property assessments.

-If you are dissatisfied with the final determination made by the Comptroller's Office, you may appeal to the Maryland Tax Court for a de novo review within 30 days of the mailing of the notice of final determination.
+If you are dissatisfied with the final determination made by the Comptroller's Office, you may appeal to the Maryland Tax Court for a de novo review within thirty (30) days of the mailing of the notice of final determination.
 For additional information, see Dispute It!